Xuther001/propertyrsbe/README.md

 );
 </code></pre>

-5. Using whatever methods you like, inject the following addresses into Redis Database after you've created the tables above:
+5. Using whatever methods you like, inject the following addresses into Redis Database after you've created the tables above:<br>
 </code></pre>
 {
   "address": "123 Maple Avenue",